-donate your zakat
+donate your zakat this ramadan

 Yet you shall duly establish the Prayer.
 And you shall give the Zakat-Charity, and therewith lend Allah a most goodly loan.
 For whatever good you advance for your souls, you shall find its reward with Allah in the Hereafter; yet it shall be far better and much greater in reward.
 (Surah Al-Muzzammil, 73:20)